 - Cane Sugar Refining.
 Sugar cane is partially refined into raw sugar at sugar mills and then gets further purified at a refinery.

 - Sugar Beet Processing.
-Sugar beets are transported to the processing plant where they undergo the extraction and refining process.
+Sugar beets are transported to the processing plant where they undergo extraction and purification.

 Cane Sugar Refining

 At the refinery - Raw sugar, transported by boat, is covered with a thin coat of molasses, residual plant matter, and particles from shipping and handling.
-It must undergo purification at a cane sugar refinery before it is ready for human consumption.
+It must undergo purification at a cane sugar refinery before it is safe for human consumption.
 The first step is to remove the thin coat of molasses and residual matter from the raw sugar crystals.
-This is accomplished by blending the raw sugar in a hot syrup and then spinning off the dark brown syrup (molasses) from the sugar in high speed centrifuges.
+This is accomplished by blending the raw sugar in a hot syrup and then spinning off the dark brown syrup (molasses) from the sugar in high-speed centrifuges (like a spinning washing machine).
 The raw sugar crystals are then dissolved in water and filtered through a mechanical ‘strainer’ to remove the remaining suspended solids and colour.
 The result is a pure, colourless syrup composed of sugar and water.

 The sugar syrup is concentrated through evaporation (boiling under vacuum) and tiny "seed" crystals are added, allowing larger sugar crystals to form.
-Granulated sugar is obtained by extracting these crystals from the syrup by spinning in centrifuges (like a washing machine).
+Granulated sugar is obtained by extracting these crystals from the syrup by spinning in centrifuges.

 The crystals are dried in a drum (like a laundry dryer) and stored in silos.
 Prior to packaging, the sugar is sieved through wire mesh with various sizes of holes to separate crystals that correspond to different varieties of sugar (e.g., fine, superfine, coarse).